New rule gives Trump administration more discretion to change asylum law

 Then-Attorney General Jeff Sessions last year used the same authority to block the victims of gang violence and domestic violence from qualifying for asylum, though that move was later blocked by a federal judge.

 But the attorney general is limited in how frequently he can make calls on such cases, in part because of the breadth of his other responsibilities.
-By delegating that authority to the EOIR director, the new rule means the head of the office has been “granted a whole new power,” said Astrid Lockwood, a D.C.-based immigration attorney at the Federal Practice Group who represents a number of Central American asylum seekers.
+By delegating that authority to the EOIR director, the new rule means the head of the office has been “granted a whole new power,” the Federal Practice Group who represents a number of Central American asylum seekers stated.

 A Justice Department spokesperson declined to comment.